-SUP statistics and SUP history will always be interesting to follow for the SUP enthusiast.
-Stand up paddle boarding is a relatively new sport in terms of becoming mainstream; although it's been enjoyed for decades, its popularity exploded around 2005.
+SUP statistics and history will always be interesting to follow for the SUP enthusiast.
+Stand up paddle boarding has become mainstream for some time now; although it's been enjoyed for decades, its popularity exploded around 2005.
 Enthusiasts express SUP possibilities as limitless—some important figures have even predicted it will become an Olympic sport.
 As with any sport, records, statistics and history are markers of growth in popularity and of opportunities for athletic excellence.

-Now that stand up paddle boarding is gaining wide popularity—and with it more festivals, races, and skill-based competitions—expect to see more SUP statistics recorded and released.
+Now that stand up paddle boarding has gained wide popularity—and with it more festivals, races, and skill-based competitions—expect to see more SUP statistics recorded and released.
 As statistics become available, we’ll keep this page fresh so you can watch the cutting edge evolve.

 The following link will take you to an interesting article written by Corran Addison and published in SUP World Mag, April of 2013 called "The History of Stand up Paddling"

-According to Google Trends (December 2015), the chart below shows comparison and interest over time (2004 – December 2015) using the search terms: standup paddleboarding, SUP, paddle boarding...fascinating!
+According to Statista, the chart below shows comparison and interest over time (2015 – 2020)

 "Profiling the sport of stand up paddle boarding" report released in July 2015 from the "Journal of Sports Sciences".
 See the following link: